yoogol/project-two/README.md

 Step 3.
 (If I have time) Search for relevant online courses
 API: Coursera.com
 Same as with meetups, users can explore relevant free online classes to start building relevant skills.

+Improvements:
+- display a message if there is nothing available
+- make sure words from the same position don't repeat
+- have it display % of words, not numbers